shuLhan/dsv/README.md

 start at the beginning of record.
 * `RightQuote`: optional, default is empty `""`.
 RightQuote is a string at the end of record.
-* `Skip`: optional, boolean.
+* `Skip`: optional, boolean, default is `false`.
 If true the column will be saved in dataset when reading input file, otherwise it will be ignored.

 ### Input